 Web site: Skillinge.net

-I am an Englishman married to a Swede and live in a beautiful part of Sweden, Österlen.
+I am an Englishman married to a wonderful Swede and live in a beautiful part of Sweden, Österlen.
 I am retired after a varied career as a photographer, salesman, marketing vice president, author and nurse.
 I have lived and worked in Sweden, Italy and France and was born in the United Kingdom.
+I love to discuss and write about my thoughts.
+I grew up with a father who also enjoyed the cut and thrust of debate.

 In 2009 Konrad Roos Byggnads AB (556187-8769) built my house but unfortunately they did not follow the then relevent industry norms.
 OBFK AB (556683-4486) did not detect these visible building faults in its final inspection.